Icinga/icingaweb2-module-toplevelview/doc/02-Behavior.md

 This was a behavior of the old Top Level View, and is enabled on convert.

 Also see [limitations](90-Limits.md) for this setting.

+### Ignoring certain notification periods

+Option `ignored_notification_periods`

+This notification periods will be ignored for "out of period" checking, see above.